Delaunay/symdiff/README.md

 * src/ for symbolic diff in C++
 * csymdiff/ for symbolic diff in C

 If you are using MinGW.
-You need to disable pthreads om windows (`cmake -Dgtest_disable_pthreads=ON`)
+You need to disable pthreads on windows (`cmake -Dgtest_disable_pthreads=ON`)

 # Requirement